Highlights for the Commercial Roof Cover

 Regular care and preventive maintenance are the best way to avoid roof-related problems and strengthen weather resistance.
 Proper maintenance also prolongs the life of a roof and, in many instances, will allow for “repair” instead of “replacement” when a problem is identified.
 The frequency of inspections for routine maintenance depends on several factors, including the roof’s age, recent weather events, rooftop foot traffic, and conditions identified during previous inspections.
 That said, scheduling inspections every 6 months (fall and spring) effectively ensures the pressure of other vital businesses does not sidetrack them.
 Regular maintenance is essential to address all your roofing needs and ensure the longevity of your roof.

-Here are some things to keep in mind:
+Here are some things to keep in mind for roof maintenance:

 • All inspections should look for and develop a repair plan for the items that indicate signs of problems described above.